NMR Spectroscopy Facility

 • NMR facility is available for all students, research scientists, and external users.
 All users are treated equally.

 • Only trained people are allowed to use the facility.
-Additional training is required for 600 MHz spectrometer.
+Additional training is required for the 600 MHz spectrometer.
 All new users must contact the NMR facility manager directly to schedule the initial training session.

 • Do not change the settings of the instrumentation unless you are authorized to do so.